What is sustainability when it comes to your home?

 Composting food scraps is a great way to recycle organic materials and create nutrient-rich soil for your garden.
 By composting your food scraps, you can help reduce the amount of waste that goes to landfills and improve the health of your garden.

 Composting food scraps is easy to do, and it doesn’t require any special equipment.
-Simply place your food scraps in a compost bin or heap, and add some water and air to help the process along.
+Simply place your food scraps in a compost bin or heap, and add water and air to help the process.
 Once the food scraps have broken down, you can add them to your garden as a natural fertilizer.
 Composting is a great way to reduce environmental impact and create a healthy garden.

 The Takeaway: Improving Your Home’s Sustainability Saves You Money and Is Kinder to Natural Resources